-Assets taken as settlement of debt are initially recorded at the lower of cost and estimated net realizable value.
+Property held for sale is initially recorded at the lower of cost and estimated net realizable value.
 Cost comprises the balance of the loan at the date on which the Company obtains title to the asset plus subsequent disbursements related to the asset, less any revenues or lease payments received.
-Assets taken as settlement of debt are subsequently valued at the lower of their carrying amount and fair value less cost of disposal.
+Property held for sale is subsequently valued at the lower of their carrying amount and fair value less cost of disposal.